Privacy Policy

 Important Notice About AI or LLM Usage

-By continuing to use our services, you agree to the terms of this Privacy Policy, including provisions specific to AI or LLM-driven features and data usage.
+By continuing to use our services, you agree to the terms of this Privacy Policy.
+AI or LLM-driven features additionally require your separate, explicit in-app permission as described above.

 Contact